Locations for Taking COMPASS

 How to Select the Most Appropriate COMPASS Test Center for Yourself

 A widely accepted test for college-readiness in the US, the COMPASS test, however, does not have a uniform test schedule or a commonly allocated set of test centers across all institutions.
-The test dates and test centers are decided by each individual institute for different administrations of the test.
-If thinking about obtaining college education in the US, you can learn more about where to take the COMPASS test here.
+The test dates and centers are decided by each individual institute for different administrations of the test.
+If you are thinking about obtaining college education in the US, you can learn more about COMPASS test centers here.

 COMPASS Testing At Individual Institutions